biocomplab/dl-hub/README.md

 # dl-hub
 A Dockerised JupyterHub environment for Deep Learning with GPUs

 The hub spawns isolated, dockerised JupyterLab environments with mounted GPUs for deep learning accerlation.
-The containers and spawned from images based on the [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) but built using an [NVIDIA CUDA base image](https://hub.docker.com/r/nvidia/cuda).
-GPUs are currently shared between all spawned JupyterLab environments although it may be possible to allocate them in a round-robin system.
+The containers are spawned from images based on the [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) but built using an [NVIDIA CUDA base image](https://hub.docker.com/r/nvidia/cuda).
+Note that GPUs are currently shared between all spawned JupyterLab environments although it may be possible to allocate them in a round-robin system.

 ## Setup
 These instructions assume you are using the latest Ubuntu LTS on your server.
 To install and setup the required packages, execute these commands: